On this page

 - regularly test that your backups are working and accessible from the portable device.

-Report data breeches
+Report data breaches

 A data breach happens when personal information is accessed or disclosed without authorisation or is lost.